-9.3 Assessment
+9.2 Assessment

-Many of the challenges and opportunities that the Atlantic maritime transportation sector faces are common across the EU.
+A number of the challenges and opportunities that the Atlantic maritime transportation sector faces are common across the EU.
 Many of these issues are focal points for ongoing international, national and EU initiatives.
+However, some aspects are more specific to the Atlantic area.
+Below, a list of characteristics and needs for sustainable and intermodal transport is provided.